Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Introduction

+Recently, in \cite{AHIY}, Avramov, Hochster, Iyengar and Yao gave a vast generalization of Rodicio's result.
+Namely, they showed in \cite[Theorem~1.1]{AHIY} that for a local ring $R$ with $\chara R>0$, $R$ is regular if there exist an $e>0$ and a non-zero finitely generated $R$-module $M$ such that $\up{\phi^e}M$ has finite flat dimension.
+Suggested by this result, we are able to prove the following analog of Rodicio's result, namely a Frobenius characterization of Koszul algebras.
+In the statement, recall that $R$ is called {\em $F$-finite} if $\phi:R\to R$ is a finite morphism (for example $\Z/(p)$ is an $F$-finite field). \begin{thm} Let $k$ be an $F$-finite field of characteristic $p>0$ and $R$ be a standard graded $k$-algebra.
+Assume that there exist an $e>0$ and a non-zero finitely generated graded $R$-module $M$ such that $\reg_R \up{\phi^e}M <\infty$.
+Then $R$ is a Koszul algebra. \end{thm}

-If $k$ is $F$-finite, it is easy to show that $\phi^e$ is a finite endomorphism for every $e\ge 1$; see \ref{Frobenius_finite}.
-In this paper, we will improve Theorem \ref{main1} considerably by allowing $k$ to be of arbitrary characteristic and replacing the power $\phi^e$ of Frobenius by certain non-finite endomorphism of $R$.
-To afford such a statement, we introduce a broad generalization of the Castelnuovo-Mumford regularity, namely the regularity {\em over a homomorphism}.
-We will make use of the approach in \cite{AHIY} and \cite{AIM} to construct the notion of regularity over a homomorphism.
-Let $\vphi:(R,\mm,k)\to (S,\nn,l)$ be a homomorphism {\em having an order} $d\ge 1$ of graded rings, where each of $R$ and $S$ is generated in a single positive degree as an algebra.
-The condition $\vphi$ has order $d$ means that $\deg \vphi(a)=d\deg(a)$ for every homogeneous element $a\in R$.
-For each complex $M\in \dgrcatp S$ (i.e., $H(M)$ is finitely generated and bounded below; see Section \ref{background}), we define in Section \ref{reg_over_morphism} the regularity of $M$ over $\vphi$.
-Denote this number by $\reg_{\vphi}M$.
+If $k$ is $F$-finite, it is easy to show that $\phi^e$ is a finite endomorphism for every $e\ge 1$; see Remark \ref{Frobenius_finite}.
+In this paper, we will also improve Theorem \ref{main1} by allowing $k$ to be of arbitrary characteristic and replacing the power $\phi^e$ of Frobenius by a certain (possibly) non-finite endomorphism of $R$.
+To afford such a statement, for any homomorphism of graded algebras $\vphi:R\to S$ and any complex of graded modules $M$ over $S$ (satisfying mild conditions), we introduce the {\em regularity of $M$ over the homomorphism $\vphi$}, denoted by $\reg_{\vphi}M$.
+The regularity over a homomorphism is a broad generalization of the Castelnuovo-Mumford regularity.
+It will be constructed in Section \ref{reg_over_morphism} using ideas of Avramov, Iyengar and Miller \cite{AIM}, which were later developed in \cite{AHIY}.
 The main technical result in this paper, which generalizes Theorem \ref{main1}, is: \begin{thm} Let $R$ be a standard graded $k$-algebra.
-Let $\psi: R\to R$ be an endomorphism of order at least $2$.
+Let $\psi: R\to R$ be an endomorphism {\em of order $d\ge 2$}, i.e. $\deg \psi(a)=d\deg a$ for any homogeneous element $a\in R$.
 Assume that there exists a non-zero finitely generated graded $R$-module $M$ such that $\reg_{\psi}M<\infty$.
-Then $R$ is a Koszul algebra. \end{thm} See also Remark \ref{char_0} for examples of endomorphisms of order at least $2$ in characteristic $0$.
+Then $R$ is a Koszul algebra. \end{thm} See Remark \ref{char_0} for examples of endomorphisms of order at least $2$ in characteristic $0$.